openmm/openmm-plumed/README.md

 Using The Plugin
 ================

-Simply create a `PlumedForce` object, passing the Plumed control script as an argument to the constructor, then add it to your `System`.
+Simply create a `PlumedForce` object, passing the PLUMED control script as an argument to the constructor, then add it to your `System`.
 For example,

 ```Python